williamyang1991/DualStyleGAN/README.md

 The loss term weights can be specified by `--style_loss` (λ<sub>FM</sub>), `--CX_loss` (λ<sub>CX</sub>), `--perc_loss` (λ<sub>perc</sub>), `--id_loss` (λ<sub>ID</sub>) and `--L2_reg_loss` (λ<sub>reg</sub>).
 Find more options via `python finetune_dualstylegan.py -h`.

 Take the cartoon dataset for example, run (multi-GPU enables a large batch size of 8\*4=32 for better performance):
-> python -m torch.distributed.launch --nproc_per_node=8 --master_port=8765 finetune_dualstylegan.py --iter 1400 --batch 4 --ckpt ./checkpoint/generator-pretrain.pt
+> python -m torch.distributed.launch --nproc_per_node=8 --master_port=8765 finetune_dualstylegan.py --iter 1500 --batch 4 --ckpt ./checkpoint/generator-pretrain.pt
 --style_loss 0.25 --CX_loss 0.25 --perc_loss 1 --id_loss 1 --L2_reg_loss 0.015 --augment cartoon

-The fine-tuned model can be found in `./checkpoint/cartoon/generator-001400.pt`.
+The fine-tuned models can be found in `./checkpoint/cartoon/generator-ITER.pt` where ITER = 001000, 001100, ..., 001500.
 Intermediate results are saved in `./log/cartoon/`.
+Large ITER has strong cartoon styles but at the cost of artifacts, users may select the most balanced one from 1000-1500.
+In the paper, we use 1400.

 ### (optional) Latent Optimization and Sampling